 These lessons are all mine to learn while I ever so patiently try to just "be" and let go of my so called "control" (because really who are we kidding, we have very little of that in life).
 So here I am Le Penseur, not looking nearly as confident but every bit as lost in thought, I cannot help wonder what the future will bring, not in fear, but in gratitude.
 For truly, whatever will be, will be.

 I only have a few true loves of my life friendships that I am willing to look out of and peer into windows with no matter where we are in our own lives or what the situation.
 They carry so many of my secrets in their back pockets, and often times it can be said that they know me better then my own family.
-There is a comfort in the knowing that with some I have spent my life being witness to their histories as they have to mine, and those bonds become even more poignant as we age.
+There is a comfort in the knowing that with some those bonds become even more poignant as we age.

 It's time to strut into the weekend and all of its freedoms.
-I hope that you are able to take a step back and go at your own pace and allow a little extra time for stirring your coffee.
+I hope that you are able to take a step back and go at your own pace, allowing a little extra time for stirring your coffee. -tM

 Comfortable and confident in a matter of fact kind of a way, this photograph is timeless, and possibly celebratory of a time when literal or metaphorical journeys taken by women were most important and ground breaking for the rest of the future generations to come.